 Small businesses face particular challenges in finding and retaining skilled workers.
-Not only do they lack the robust resources to create job-specific training programs, but small employers also face barriers to offering benefits that are crucial to attracting top talent.
+Not only do they lack the robust resources to create job-specific training programs, they also face barriers to offering benefits that are crucial to attracting top talent.
 This will continue to be an issue for small businesses struggling to keep their doors open as a result of the pandemic.

-- Support efforts to establish publicly-administered retirement savings programs at the federal and state levels to help more small businesses, their employees and the self-employed access retirement plans.
-Such state programs are being implemented in California, Connecticut, Maryland, Illinois and Oregon.
+- Support efforts to establish publicly-administered retirement savings programs at the state levels to help more small businesses, their employees and the self-employed access retirement plans.

 Prepare and develop employees with proper training

-- Pass legislation such as the Lifelong Learning and Training Account Act, which would make lifelong learning more accessible for low- and moderate-income workers by establishing a tax-preferred savings account with a federal match.
+- Reintroduce and pass legislation the Lifelong Learning and Training Account Act, which would make lifelong learning more accessible for low- and moderate-income workers by establishing a tax-preferred savings account with a federal match.
 It would also help solo entrepreneurs invest in their own development and acquire skills without the aid of an employer.

-- Find a long-term solution for recipients of Deferred Action for Child Arrivals (DACA), understanding that young immigrants like the Dreamers who have been protected under DACA are the lifeblood of entrepreneurship-they work at small businesses, start new ventures at higher rates and contribute to our nation's economic success.
+- Find a long-term solution for recipients of Deferred Action for Child Arrivals (DACA), understanding that young immigrants are the lifeblood of entrepreneurship.
+We must similarly find a long-term solution for recipients of Temporary Protected Status (TPS).

-- Increase access to skilled workers in historically underserved areas by establishing a place-based visa program that would provide a pathway for skilled immigrants to enter the United States to live in economically depressed areas to either find a job or start a business.
-Under this proposal, these “Heartland Visas” would not force communities to participate but allow them to opt-in on a voluntary basis.
+- Enact the “Heartland Visas,” a program that would provide a pathway for skilled immigrants to enter the United States to live in economically depressed areas to find a job on a voluntary basis.